CS3219-AY2324S1/ay2324s1-course-assessment-g10/README.md

 4. No `.env` files needed for Frontend

 ## Running instructions
-0. Set up .env files in
+0. Set up .env files in the directories mentioned above
 1. Start User Service and PostgreSQL
 2. Start Question Service and MongoDB
 3. Start Frontend

 ## Detailed Running Instructions
+0. Set up .env files in the directories mentioned above

 1. **Start MongoDB and PostgreSQL** service using docker-compose project located at root of the repository: `./docker_compose_dev.yml`